St Sylvester's GAA

 St Sylvester's is a Gaelic Athletic Association club based in Malahide, Fingal, Ireland.
 The club was founded in 1903 and last won the Dublin Senior Football Championship in 1996.
-The club plays hurling and Gaelic football.
+The club plays hurling, camogie and Men's and Women's Gaelic football.
+In 1996, they became the only Fingal to win the Dublin Senior Football championship when they defeated Erins Isle in the final.

-Barney Rock was the club's manager in 2000.